This post was updated with new photos and an improved recipe in August 2020.

 - Stir in the mixed dried fruit

-- Tip the dough out onto a floured surface and pat it together as briefly as possible by hand to about 1 inch thick.
+- Tip the dough out onto a floured surface and pat it together as briefly as possible by hand to about 2cm thick.
 Cut out rounds using a 2.5 inch cutter, push the cutter down and do not twist it.
 You can make the scones bigger or smaller if you like by using different size cutters.
 Re-shape the dough when needed until it runs out, but try and handle it as little as possible

-- Put the dough rounds onto a baking tray and glaze the top with the beaten egg.
+- Put the dough rounds onto a lined baking tray and glaze the top with the beaten egg.
 Bake for 12-15 minutes until the scones are risen, golden brown and sound hollow when tapped on the bottom

 - Cool on a rack and then slice in half and serve with jam and clotted cream for a truely indulgent afternoon tea experience!